 2.2 – Application on asset types

 Anyhow, the concept of technical analysis will remain the same irrespective of the asset you are studying.
-For example, an indicator such as ‘Moving average convergence divergence’ (MACD) or ‘Relative strength index’ (RSI) is used exactly the same way on equity, commodity or currency.
+For example, an indicator such as ‘Moving average convergence divergence’ (MACD) or ‘Relative strength index’ (RSI) is used the same way on equity, commodity or currency.

 2.3 – Assumption in Technical Analysis